- Setup

 Grades define seniority bands used for reporting and for tying employees to salary structures.
 Go to Admin > Setup Grades to manage grades.
 Each grade has a code, a name, a rank order (used for sorting and reporting), and an active status.
 Assign the correct grade to each employee on their Employment tab.Benefit entries

 Benefit entries configure recurring allowances that are added to employee pay.
 Go to Payroll > Benefit Entries Setup to define entries.
-For each entry you specify:
+For each entry you specify:- Input type — whether the entry applies to an individual employee, a pay group, a department, or another input dimension

 - Input code — the specific employee or group the entry targets